Stop Mark

 Summary

 Stop marks are manufacturing-related appearance conditions created during the tufting process when the tufting machine momentarily stops and restarts.
 If the backing advances slightly during the stoppage, normal tuft placement is disrupted and a visible band forms across the carpet width.
-The condition may be evaluated alongside related manufacturing conditions such as shift marks and shearing defects, which may appear similar but differ in underlying mechanism.
+The condition commonly appears as a narrow transverse band with altered tuft density, spacing, or visual texture compared to adjacent areas.
 Stop marks are present prior to installation and are permanent in nature.
-See also Carpet Problems for broader context.
+See also Shift Marks, Shearing Defects, Gauge Lines / Rows, and Carpet Problems for broader context.

 Please subscribe to see all content